Rome wasn’t built in a day.

 After all.
 When in Rome.

-NOTE: Palatino is open on soft launch from Monday 16th January, until Saturday the 21st with 50% off food for both lunch & dinner.
+NOTE: Palatino is open for lunch and dinner, Mon-Sat.
 You can book a table right HERE.

 Palatino | 71 Central Street, EC1V 8AB